sharovik/bitbucketpingreview/README.md

 # Bitbucket ping reviewers
 Sometimes happens, that your Pull-request for some reason miss the review.
 In that case you always need to go to each user and ping them manually.
-I introduced a new event, which can help you with that.
-Just type `ping revewers {PULL_REQUESTS_LIST}` and devbot will ping the reviewers in slack to review these PR's.
+I introduced a new event for [devbot application](https://github.com/sharovik/devbot), which can help you with that.
+Just type `ping revewers {PULL_REQUESTS_LIST}` and [devbot](https://github.com/sharovik/devbot) will ping the reviewers in slack to review these PR's.

 ## Installation guide
 To install it please run